sefnyn/docker-rails/README.md

 # docker-rails

-These five files can be used to build a complete rails app running on port 8000.
+These five files (plus two config files) can be used to build a complete rails app running on port 8000.

 Instructions are based on those on the Docker web site.